rfox90/Blog/_posts/2015-07-31-automatic-package.js-management.md

 {% endhighlight %}

-Meteor doesn't like this so we need to edit our glob a little bit.
+To avoid this we need to edit our glob a little bit.
 It supports a regular expression like syntax so:

 {% highlight js %}
 'client/{**/*,*}.+(js|html)'